6.5.3 Managing Implementation Responsibilities and Processes

 Using a RACI Matrix to Assign Roles and Responsibilities

-A variety of tools can be used to track roles and responsibilities, including spreadsheets or various types of matrices.
+A variety of tools can be used to track roles and responsibilities, including spreadsheets or various type of matrices.
 One form of responsibility assignment matrix is known as a RACI matrix.
 The term RACI is taken from the words:

 • Responsible.
 Assigning responsibility for getting the work done or making a needed decision.
 This is typically the person who gets the work done.